-P-Value Outcome Definition of P-Value Outcome < .05 This underutilization is statistically significant.
-MWBEs: This underutilization is not statistically significant. not significant Non-minority males: This overutilization is not statistically significant. < .05 † This overutilization is statistically significant.
+P-Value Outcome Definition of P-Value Outcome < .05 This underutilization is statistically significant. not significant M/WBEs: This underutilization is not statistically significant.
+Non-minority males: This overutilization is not statistically significant. < .05 † This overutilization is statistically significant.
 While this group was underutilized, there were too few available firms to determine statistical significance.
 This Study does not test statistically the overutilization of minority or gender groups or the underutilization of non-minority males.